dheurtev/frua-base/README.md

 [![Project generated with PyScaffold](https://img.shields.io/badge/-PyScaffold-005CA0?logo=pyscaffold)](https://pyscaffold.org/)

-# base
+# frua-base

-> frua.base is a personal Python library made by the author to follow DRY practices.
+> frua-base is a personal Python library made by the author to follow DRY practices.

 My goal is to provide a development framework based on the Python standard library.

 My aim is to be generic and tested.

-**frua.base shall not pull dependencies other than the standard library (except for packaging and documentation).
+**frua-base shall not pull dependencies other than the standard library (except for packaging and documentation).
 It should not reimplement the standard library.**

 This library is free to use and reuse (MIT Licensed).